arknave/advent-of-code-2020/README.md

 This isn't code golf: the goal is to use as many short tokens as possible, even if you use a few bytes.
 Longer tokens are exponentially harder to work with than short tokens.
-Here are some tricks I've found that can save some tokens
+Here are some tricks I've found that can save some tokens:

 String concatenation in C just works if you surround both parts with quotes, with no operator in between.
 This adds several characters though, so try and avoid it.